Photo of the Day – Whale Oil Beef Hooked | Whaleoil Media

 Leishman wanted prominence, prestige and wealth.
 This wasn’t because he thought he was better than everybody else, it was about saving his family from the hardships he endured as a child (Leishman himself had a wife and seven children).
 He wanted to pull off a heist that would take care of himself and his family and leave that life behind.

 At age 18 Ken seemed to be getting things together when he met and married Elva.
-Unfortunately, he stole the furniture used to furnish their first apartment and spent some of his time as a newlywed in jail, (source).
+Unfortunately, he stole the furniture used to furnish their first apartment and spent some of his time as a newlywed in jail.

 Leishman was serious about flying and set himself up as a fly-in farm machinery repairman, then salesman for a cookware company.
+Leishman owned an Aeronca single-engine airplane and barnstormed farm to farm, town to town, hawking cookware to housewives and selling 15-minute plane rides.

 Even though he was earning a decent income, the plane, the nice home in River Heights and his first children were hard to support given Ken’s love for nice clothes and living the good life.
 That’s when he turned to bigger crimes.
+Ken Leishman was a criminal, no doubt.
+He liked banks.
+A lot.
+In particular, he liked the money in banks, and liked to take it home with him even if it didn’t belong to him.

+Not surprisingly in peaceful Canada, his popularity was based largely on the fact that he planned his bank robberies so that they did not turn violent.
+While he liked robbing banks, he did not appear to have any desire to hurt anyone.

 By all accounts, he was an extremely engaging person — as many con men are.
 He had a quality to him.
 Some people just walk into a room and people are drawn to them.
 Plus, he was quite an attractive man in a Clark Gable kind of way.
+Some papers also called him the Gentleman Bandit.
+Balding but with dashing good looks and a pencil-thin mustache, even his victims and the police said they liked him.

 Though living in Winnipeg, 26-year-old Leishman planned a series of Toronto bank heists.